FuelLabs/sway/docs/src/sway-program-types/libraries.md

 ## Writing Libraries

-Libraries are denoted using the `library` keyword at the beginning of the file, followed by a name so that they can be imported. e.g. `library foo;`.
+Libraries are denoted using the `library` keyword at the beginning of the file, followed by a name so that they can be imported, e.g. `library foo;`.

 ```sway
 library my_library;